Falling tree kills B.C. woman during hike - Lake Cowichan Gazette

 A falling tree claimed the life of a B.C. woman on Tuesday, according to the RCMP.

+Now the provincial government says that tree didn’t pose a risk when the trail was assessed in March.
+And a recreational officer says the fatal portion of Ripple Rock Trail is safe.

-The 57-year-old woman was with her daughter on the Ripple Rock Trail, a popular route north of Campbell River, when the tragedy occurred.
+The 57-year-old woman was with her daughter on the popular route north of Campbell River when the tragedy occurred.

 They had hiked for about three kilometres when the tree came down.

-Despite attempts to provide medical attention by her daughter, who is a nurse, and another hiker, who is a former military medic, the woman died at the scene.
+Despite attempts to provide medical attention to the woman by her daughter, who is a nurse, and another hiker, a former military medic, the woman succumbed to her injuries.

 The Campbell River RCMP described it as a “sudden death.”

-“The force of the tree left no hope for survival,” the RCMP said in a media release.
+“The force of the tree left no hope for survival,” the RCMP said in a media release, adding that the police expressed their condolences to the family.

-The mother and daughter were transported from the scene by the Coast Guard and Search and Rescue.
+The mother and daughter were transported from the scene by the Coast Guard and Search and Rescue, the RCMP said.

+Emergency Health Services contacted the Coast Guard asking for help with a “seriously injured hiker” near Nymphe Cove in Seymour Narrows at 1 p.m. on Tuesday, according to Michelle Imbeau, a spokesperson for the Coast Guard.

+The CCGS Cape Palmerston was dispatched with a rescue specialist, along with a fast rescue boat, she said.

+The Coast Guard then “transported the casualty with Emergency Health Services back to Campbell River,” said Imbeau.

-The BC Coroner, which is leading the investigation, said the woman was from 100 Mile House.
-Campbell River RCMP previously indicated that she was from Williams Lake.
+The BC Coroner, which is leading the investigation, said the woman was from 150 Mile House, near Williams Lake.

-The trail, which is located about 16 km north of Campbell River, falls under the jurisdiction of the Ministry of Forests.
+The Ripple Rock Trail, located about 16 km north of Campbell River, falls under the jurisdiction of the Ministry of Forests.

-A spokesperson from that ministry didn’t immediately reply to questions about the safety of Ripple Rock Trail.
+A local recreation officer visited the site of the fatality on Wednesday and “confirmed that portion of the trail is safe,” said Dawn Makarowski, a spokesperson for the ministry.

+She said the trail was last assessed in March, including for danger trees, and “at that time, the tree in question did not seem to pose a hazard,” she said.

 It remains unclear what caused the tree to fall.

-Note: Correction: An earlier version of this article stated that, according to the BC Coroner, the woman was from 100 Mile House.
-A spokesperson from the BC Coroner later issued a correction, stating that she was from 150 Mile House.
-The article above has been corrected to reflect that information.